 Parliamentary Society of Toronto

 [see separate resource listing].

 The Parliamentary Society of Toronto (PST), established in 1986, is Chapter 51 of the American Institute of Parliamentarians.
-The Society typically meets in person at 5:45 pm on the first Tuesday of each month from September through May, to discuss and practice parliamentary procedure.
+The Society typically meets either in person or virtually at 5:45 pm on the first Tuesday of each month from September through May, to discuss and practice parliamentary procedure.

 Visit our website for meeting details, information on how to join, links to parliamentary resources, and copies of previous member-presentations.
 Follow us on Twitter: @ParliaSocietyTO.

 Contact: President Michael Kobzar c/o email@example.com

 The Society of Clerks at the Table in Commonwealth Parliaments, founded in 1932, is intended to foster communication among clerks of parliaments and legislatures in Commonwealth jurisdictions.
 The website contains useful information, including full articles from the annual journal, The Table.

 This is the site for the Standing Orders of the Legislative Assembly of Ontario, Canada's most populous province.
 Unlike the federal Parliament, which consists of two legislative chambers (the House of Commons and the Senate), each of the ten provincial parliaments is unicameral, consisting of one assembly, based of course on the Westminster parliamentary model.

 There are links on this website to individual members, status of legislation, committees, and the record of debates (called, as in most Westminster legislatures, Hansard).